Fluid Signals API

 • {Any} [initialValue] - The initial value to store in the cell

-• {Object} [props] - Additional properties to contextualise the cell
+• {Object} [props] - Optional additional properties to contextualise the cell

 • Returns: {Cell} - The freshly constructed cell